zer0cache/matic-docs/docs/develop/tools/polygon-faucet.md

 6. Click on the button "Confirm" to agree on the entered details
  <img src={useBaseUrl("img/tools/confirm-transaction.png")} />

 7. Congratulations, you have successfully submitted your request.
-You will receive the requested testnet tokens within 1 to 2 minutes
+You will receive the requested testnet tokens within 1 to 2 minutes.
  <img src={useBaseUrl("img/tools/submitted.png")} />

 :::note